 6. Attend the court hearing

-If your landlord disputes your claim, there will be a hearing in the county court.
 You can represent yourself.
-Your landlord might be represented by a solicitor.
+Your landlord might attend in person or be represented by a solicitor.

-- your landlord should pay your court fee and any interest claimed
+- who should pay the court fees and interest

 They will also look at a counterclaim by the landlord to see if this reduces the amount you are awarded.

 If your claim is successful, the court will usually order your landlord to pay you the money within 14 days.